Gamini Kularatne: Death

 Lance Corporal Kularatne, holding two grenades in his hands, dashed out towards the oncoming bulldozer tank, clambered up the tank's ladder and tossed the two grenades inside it, disregarding the LTTE bullets hitting him.
 The grenades disabled the bulldozer amidst bursts of fire accompanied by a series of explosions.
-Lance Corporal Kularatne was flung to the ground and lay motionless.
+Lance Corporal Kularatne was flung to the ground, only to lay motionless in the aftermath.

 As the siege of Elephant Pass Army Camp was broken, one of the most ferocious battles in Sri Lanka's modern history ended.
 The camp had been saved from being overrun by the LTTE in part by Corporal Kularatne's bravery.

 In recognition of his act of gallantry Lance Corporal Gamini Kularatne was promoted to the rank of Corporal posthumously and honored with the award of "Parama Weera Vibhushanaya" on 10 October 1991, the highest gallantry award in Sri Lanka for the first time in the history of Sri Lanka Army.

 Later he came to be known as the Hasalaka Weeraya (Hasalaka Hero).